Imageomics/snakemake-workshop/episodes/07_filter_rule.md

 filter_multimedia: filter/multimedia.csv
 ```

-Then update your `Snakefile` to adding the config file location and using config to lookup filenames:
+Then update your `Snakefile` to adding the config file location and using `config.yaml` to lookup filenames:
 ```
 configfile: "config.yaml"